DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-09 LD Meeting Notes.md

 - In this meeting, WE are going to play the game.
 - I need you guys to get into the habit of playing the game in short bursts so you can get a better feel of how the game plays.
 - I can't be the only one who understands how the game plays.

+### Feedback

+- The basic attacks stagger the enemies too easily
+- Maybe only the ending attack should stagger